shredware/blog/content/meet-our-team-mark.md

 ## What are some of your current interests and hobbies?

-When I get the time, which is increasily rear, I continue to do recreational mathematics, where I currently am working through ideas towards a systematized taxonomy of known algorithms for quantum computers.
+When I get the time, which is increasingly rear, I continue to do recreational mathematics, where I currently am working through ideas towards a systematized taxonomy of known algorithms for quantum computers.
 And, although I currently live inland, I try make what